qsnake/gpaw/doc/documentation/pdos/pdos.rst

   i_1}^{a*} \Delta S^a_{i_1i_2} P^a_{ni_2}.

-The example below calculates the density of states for CO adsorbed on a Pt(111) slab and the density of states projected onto the gasphase orbitals of CO.
+The example below calculates the density of states for CO adsorbed on a Pt(111) slab and the density of states projected onto the gas phase orbitals of CO.
 The ``.gpw`` files can be generated with the script :svn:`~doc/documentation/pdos/top.py?format=raw`